WBBSE Class 10 Life Science Chapter 1 Control And Co-Ordination In Living Organisms Long Answer Questions

 (1) Spherical lens (2) Concave lens (3) Convex lens.

 Question 85.
-Name three animal hormones which are not secreted from the pituitary gland and mention their sources.
+Name three animal hormones that are not secreted from the pituitary gland and mention their sources.
 Name some major eye defects of man.

 Answer.